Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Remarks, examples and open problems.

 \begin{prb} Characterize the topology of $\LL^{>t}$ for general $t$.\end{prb}

-It would seem natural to expect that $\LL^{>t}$ is always {\em sequentially Cohen--Macaulay}, a notion introduced by Stanley and Bj\"orner--Wachs to generalize Cohen--Macaulayness to nonpure complexes, cf.\ \cite{BWW2, SCCA}.
+It would seem natural to expect that $\LL^{>t}$ is always {\em sequentially Cohen--Macaulay}, a notion introduced by Stanley to generalize Cohen--Macaulayness to nonpure complexes, cf.\ \cite{SCCA, BWW2}.
 This, however, is not the case.

 \begin{ex} Let us consider the matroid $M$ on ground set $[7]$, endowed with lattice of flats see Figure~\ref{fig:matroid}.
 Let us furthermore consider the weight $\om=(1,1,-3,-3,-3,1,1)$.
 Then